-Sadness, fury, violence in Seattle over death of George Floyd.
-Durkan calls for curfew, National Guard
+Violence, destruction mar Seattle protests over the death of George Floyd

 Protests have convulsed many other cities as well, most notably Minneapolis, where a police precinct went up in flames and the mayor declared a curfew.

-People held a candlelight vigil on Olympia Saturday night, with a speaking listing names of people shot or killed by law enforcement in Washington.
+A candlelight vigil was held in Olympia on Saturday night, with a speaker listing names of people shot or killed by law enforcement in Washington.

-In Portland on Saturday, Mayor Ted Wheeler imposed a curfew to begin at 8 p.m. and work crews descended on downtown to put up particle board and plywood patches to the many storefront and office building widows shattered during outbreaks of vandalism and looting Friday night.
+In Portland on Saturday, Mayor Ted Wheeler imposed a curfew to begin at 8 p.m. and work crews descended on downtown to put up particle board and plywood patches to the many storefront and office building windows shattered during outbreaks of vandalism and looting Friday night.

-Graffiti also was sprayed on many buildings, which included threats to police and — over and over again —the circle-A, the symbol of the anarchist movement.
+Graffiti also was sprayed on many buildings, which included threats to police and — repeatedly again — the circle-A, the symbol of the anarchist movement.

-That protest started as vigil in a north Portland park that drew hundreds of people, many of whom then marched a miles-long route that ended by the Multnomah County Justice Center, the site of the county jail.
-People then broke then broke into the building, setting a small fire and damaging computers and other parts of an office before riot police moved in.
+That protest started as a vigil in a park that drew hundreds of people, many who marched a miles-long route that ended near the Multnomah County Justice Center, site of the county jail.
+People then broke into the building, setting a small fire and damaging computers and other parts of an office before riot police moved in.

-Other downtown targets for the vandals included high-profile shopping sites such as the Microsoft Store and the Pioneer Place shopping mall, which had many large windows severely damaged and required wood framing as part of the repairs.
+Other downtown targets for the vandals included high-profile shopping sites such as the Microsoft Store and the Pioneer Place shopping mall, which had many windows severely damaged.

 Smaller businesses, including a shoe store and a jewelry store, were also hit.

-Seattle Times staff reporters Nina Shapiro, Daniel Beekman, Jim Brunner, Christine Clarridge, Paige Cornwell, Asia Fields, Scott Greenstone, Scott Hanson, Mary Hudetz, Steve Miletich and Paul Roberts contributed to this report.
+Seattle Times staff reporters Nina Shapiro, Daniel Beekman, Jim Brunner, Christine Clarridge, Paige Cornwell, Asia Fields, Scott Greenstone, Scott Hanson, Mary Hudetz, Steve Miletich, Joseph O’Sullivan and Paul Roberts contributed to this report.